VicourtBitt/ANPR-EXAMPLE-PT-BR/README.md

 # ANPR-EXAMPLE

+(Non-Updated, working to solve some errors and to be runnable in other computers without the real need of a DVR)

 An ANPR system made by a Brazilian Python Apprentice, isn't polished (but I made some functional versions of it).

 How it works: